What should I do if I have an automobile accident in Tennessee or elsewhere?

 When your insurance company pays you for a loss caused by another driver, the company may recover the full amount of their payments made from that other party.
 This also means if your insurance company pays you, you will have to cooperate with them as they sue the other party.
 You must repay your insurance company any amounts they have paid you if your claim against someone else is successful.
 There are some situations where the subrogation interests at an insurance carrier can be waived or defeated altogether.
 These are complex issues that require the advice of one of our auto accident attorneys in Tennessee.

-We would welcome the opportunity to discuss your case and provide legal advice with confidentially and free of charge.
+We would welcome the opportunity to discuss your case and provide legal advice confidentially and free of charge.